 The project would provide 15% Below Market Rate (BMR) units consistent with the City's BMR Manual when the project was submitted.
-To be consistent with the City's 15% BMR program requirements, the applicant would provide a total of three (3) affordable units, two (2) for sale units and one (1) apartment.
+To be consistent with the 15% BMR requirements, the applicant would provide a total of three (3) units, two (2) for sale units and one (1) apartment.
 One (1) for sale unit would be provided to a moderate income household, and the other to a median income household.
-The apartment must be provided to a very-low income household.
+The apartment is to be provided to a very-low income household.
 The units must be affordable for 99 years.
-The City would administer the BMR housing units.